I summoned am to tourney,

 - In the Chivalric Romance Sir Degrevant, Degrevant, long persecuted by a neighboring lord and long in love with the neighbor's daughter, enters and wins a tournament for her hand.

 - In the Chivalric Romance Sir Isumbras, Isumbras is reduced to menial work as The Blacksmith.
 However, he makes himself armor, and when some characters, as a jest, give him a horse, he distinguishes himself at the tourney.

-- In Michael Flynn's Spiral Arm novel In the Lion's Mouth, the Pedant notes that the pasdarms is certainly descended from this.
+- Spiral Arm: In In the Lion's Mouth, the Pedant notes that the pasdarms is certainly descended from this.
 While the fighting bears no relationship, the pageantry was very like the late medieval tourneys.

-- In The Unhandsome Prince, Melinower hosts a regular one, with separate categories for regular and enchanted weapons.
+- The Unhandsome Prince: Melinower hosts a regular one, with separate categories for regular and enchanted weapons.
 Prince Hal decides to enter with the apparently-useless enchanted sword he recently bought, and, since no one knows that he's finally discovered the sword's secret, he can bet heavily on himself.

-- Game of Thrones: The most notable one was the Tourney of the Hand in Season 1, but we also see tourneys hosted by King Joffrey Baratheon and King Renly Baratheon in Season 2.
+- The most notable one was the Tourney of the Hand in Season 1, but we also see tourneys hosted by King Joffrey Baratheon and King Renly Baratheon in Season 2.

 - Practically a Once a Season thing on Merlin.

 - A Dragon of the North features numerous tournaments.
 Jon Snow not only competes in the first he attends but wins.

 - Some Dragon Magazine articles provided information on tournaments, such as "The Fairest of the Fairs" in Dragon #137 and "Campaign Components: Knights" in Dragon #299.